statgen/tis-v2-docs/docs/api/api-reference.md

 The following sections give detailed information and examples about the most common endpoints you will interact with.

 Because the authentication token should be kept secure, in all the following examples we assume you haven't copy-pasted yours in a script.
-Instead, we assume you have set it as an enviornment variable called `TOPMED_TOKEN`.
+Instead, we assume you have set it as an enviornment variable called `TIS_TOKEN`.

 ### List Your Jobs